 Dwarfs have a few things in common with the LGBT community.
-Historically, both have had a pretty hard time of it, marginalised and ostracised despite the fact there's not really a huge amount you can do about your size or sexuality.
+Historically, both have had a pretty hard time of it, marginalized and ostracized despite the fact there's not really a huge amount you can do about your size or sexuality.
 So you'd expect there to be some mutual understanding there, right?

 I recently spoke to him about some of the problems facing LGBT little people.

-VICE: Hi Damian.
-What do you think are the unique obstacles that gay little people face?
+VICE: What do you think are the unique obstacles that gay little people face?

 Damian Fatale: When you're a little person, you feel like you're alone in a world that wasn't made for you.
 When you add homosexuality on top of that, that feeling of being different from everybody else becomes even stronger.
 It can be a difficult thing to overcome.
 Being homosexual and being a little person are two completely different things; dwarfism is a physical condition and homosexuality is all about who you're attracted to.
 I feel like homosexuality simply isn't relevant to the rest of the little people community, and that they don't comprehend the idea of a gay little person or understand what it means to be a part of the LGBTQ community.